This video showcases various species of hinge-beak shrimps (Rhynchocinetidae), all cohabiting under the same small ledge.

-They play a vital role in maintaining the health of the reef; some are an important food source for fish, some live a symbiotic life with invertebrates and some act as cleaners and remove parasites from fishes.
+Hinge-beak shrimps are believed to be carnivores and scavengers, feeding on a variety of small gastropods, sponges, and detritus.
+Shrimps, in general, play a vital role in maintaining the health of the reef; some serve as an important food source for fish, some live symbiotically with invertebrates, and others act as cleaners by removing parasites from fishes.

 Although film is a visual media, sounds do play an important role.
 With the right type of music a video can be given an extra dimension.
 Music also produces important sensations; in this case it generates a good mood and gives the interested viewer a positive feeling.

 While film is primarily a visual experience, the role of sounds, including music, should not be underestimated.
 Music can add an additional layer or dimension to a video, enhancing the overall viewing experience.

 The mention of the "right type of music" emphasises that the choice of music is crucial.
 The selection should complement the visuals and contribute to the intended mood or atmosphere of the video.
 When paired appropriately, music has the power to evoke emotions and create a specific ambiance, influencing the audience's perception and engagement.